31. Central America part 1 – 2013

 Puerto Viejo and Shawandha Lodge

-Shawandha Lodge, near Puerto Viejo, is surrounded by jungle.
+Shawandha Lodge, near Puerto Viejo, was charming.
+It is surrounded by jungle.

 Our lovely cabin had electricity, ceiling fan, lots of screened windows.
-But even without air conditioning, it felt very luxurious after Pacuare Lodge..
+It felt very luxurious after Pacuare Lodge..

 The open-air dining area was very attractive and comfortable for both eating and relaxing.

-We ate our first dinner at the lodge, but after that we ate other meals at nearby restaurants, all within walking distance.
-Pita Bonita, ½ mile south of Shawandha is a Middle Eastern restaurant run by an Israeli/American couple.
+There were restaurants within walking distance.
+My favorite was Pita Bonita, is a Middle Eastern restaurant run by an Israeli/American couple.
 What fun to meet them.
 We also ate a lot of fish and pizza.

 Arenal Volcano and Tabacon Lodge

-To get to La Fortuna and the Tabacon Lodge, we flew, by air taxi, from Puerto Viejo.
-We did not realize that this was going to be a private taxi flight, and were concerned that the tour company had arranged our car pickup only 45 minutes from flight time (which is how long it takes to get from Shawandha Lodge to Puerto Limon “airport”).
+To get to Tabacon Lodge, we flew, by air taxi.
+We did not realize that this was going to be a private taxi flight, and were concerned that the tour company had arranged our car pickup only 45 minutes from flight time (which is how long it takes to get from Shawandha Lodge to Puerto Viejo).
 When I questioned our contact, she laughed and said that we would be on time and in any case, the plane would wait.
 No security lines, and no check in.

 Our plane arrived right on time; we boarded, and were off.